nkratzke/pingpong/README.md

 A distributed HTTP-based and REST-like ping-pong system for test and benchmarking purposes.

+If you are interested in some of the details there is a [research paper](https://www.researchgate.net/publication/292657431) about _ppbench_.

 The intended usage of this package is to run two hosts which are queried (benchmarked) by a third host (the _siege_).
 Host 1 runs a _ping_ service querying a _pong_ service (on host 2) for the answer.
 _Ping_ and _pong_ build a very simple distributed system communicating via a simple HTTP based resource API.